Born in 1961, Tivaouane, Senegal

 Died in 2017, Lyon, France

-Ndary Lo grew up in the surroundings of Thiès and studied languages before enrolling at the National School of Fine Arts of Dakar, option graphic design and communication, from which he graduated in 1992.
-After a brief experience in painting, he turned to sculpture and chose concrete iron as his preferred material.
-In 1995, he won the Goethe Institute of Dakar's art competition, the first of many awards for his work: the Prize for Young African Contemporary Creation at the Dakar Biennale in 1996, the Grand Prix of the Head of State for the Arts in 1999, and the Grand Prix Léopold Sédar Senghor at the Dakar Biennale in 2002 and in 2008.
-A well-known artist in his country, his works are also very successful in Europe and the United States where they are exhibited.
-Having spent all his life in Senegal, Ndary Lo joined France in 2015 to be cured.
-He stayed there until his death in 2017.
+Ndary Lo grew up near Thiès and first studied languages before enrolling at the École nationale des Beaux-Arts in Dakar, specializing in graphic design and communication.
+He graduated in 1992 and, after briefly experimenting with painting, turned to sculpture, choosing reinforcing steel rods as his preferred material.
+In 1995, he won the Goethe Institute Art Prize in Dakar—the first in a long series of distinctions: the Prize for Young Contemporary African Creation at the Dakar Biennale in 1996, the State President’s Grand Prize for the Arts in 1999, and the Léopold Sédar Senghor Grand Prize at the Dakar Biennale in both 2002 and 2008.
+Widely recognized in Senegal, his works also gained great acclaim in Europe and the United States.
+Having spent most of his life in Senegal, Lo moved to France in 2015 for medical treatment, where he remained until his passing in 2017.

 Collections